Ateker peoples: Amalgamation

+Other Turkana traditions recorded by Emley seem to confirm this narrative though with somewhat different terms.
+These traditions state that the expansion to Turkwel had been carried out by two ateker, the 'Nithir' and the 'Ngamatak'.
+At Turkwel, the Nithir split in two, one section retaining the original name while the other was known as 'Nibelai'.
+Thus formed the three Turkana 'adakari' (i.e ateker) of the early 20th century, the Ngamatak, Nithir and Nibelai.

+The Nithir name was said to derive from 'ithiger' (i.e Siger), an 'ornament' and the Nithir were said to be so called for their love of decoration.
+As of 1888, Ngamtak was the name of the south-western frontier of Turkana territory.

+Shared culture

 Language

-Member of one Ateker speak one language or distinct languages which developed from one common language.
+The Ateker speak distinct languages which developed from one common language.
+While similar, the Ateker languages vary due to the regions they occupied and the communities around them, having borrowed some of their words from the assimilated minorities or neighbouring people.
+Despite their similarities all the Ateker languages are distinctive, naturally one can be able to identify the difference.

 Laws and customs

 Each Ateker has distinct laws and customs.
 The laws and customs of people of one Ateker are similar.

+Generally, it is traditionally forbidden to kill a fellow member of an Ateker, as such an act is considered equivalent to killing a brother.
+Customary laws also regulate various aspects of social life, including marriage (akuuta), grazing rights, and conflict resolution.
+Intermarriage within the same Ateker is traditionally prohibited, as marriage is viewed as a means of forging alliances between different Ngatekerin (plural of Ateker).
+Divorce (elakit or akilak) is managed through customary processes, with representatives from both families working to resolve disputes before separation is sanctioned.

+Elders play a central role in overseeing communal matters, including the management of grazing lands (achok or akitwar) and the conduct of important cultural ceremonies (akiriket), such as those for rainmaking, peacebuilding, and the annual blessing of livestock (akero).

 Lifestyle

 Members of each Ateker live their lives in a similar lifestyle.
 Diversified groups within one Ateker usually have traces of laws and customs that can be traced to the original group.

 Land

 Land is one characteristic that helps in determining membership in an Ateker.
 Members of one Ateker usually occupy adjoining areas.
 Land adjudication forms the basis for laws and customs.
 In the Turkana Ateker, land is subdivided into regions or territorial sections, ŋiTela.
 Each Ekitela institutes its own common laws which are derived from the general laws of the whole nation or kingdom.

 Religion

 Religious beliefs of one Ateker are similar.
 The supreme deity worshiped has one common name.